kubeflow/website/content/en/docs/gke/pipelines/upgrade.md

 Upgrade Support for AI Platform Pipelines is in **Alpha**.

+{{% alert title="Warning" color="warning" %}}
+Kubeflow Pipelines Standalone deployments also show up in the AI Platform Pipelines dashboard, DO NOT follow instructions below if you deployed Kubeflow Pipelines using standalone deployment.
+Because data is deleted by default when a Kubeflow Pipelines Standalone deployment is deleted.
+{{% /alert %}}

 Below are the steps that describe how to upgrade your AI Platform Pipelines instance while keeping existing data:

 ### For instances _without_ managed storage: